oliviabarrick/fluxcloud/README.md

 Set the environment variable `MSTEAMS_URL` to the URL generated on activation of an Incoming Webhook in a Microsoft Teams channel.

+## Datadog

+Events can be sent to Datadog by adding "datadog" to to `EXPORTER_TYPE` and then setting the `DATADOG_API_KEY` and the `DATADOG_APP_KEY`.
+More information about generating those keys can be found in [Datadog documentation](https://docs.datadoghq.com/account_management/api-app-keys/).

+You can also add additional tags to the event by setting `DATADOG_ADDITIONAL_TAGS`.

 ## Webhooks